In today’s gaming world, when it comes to the selection of the best gaming system, Dell and Lenovo are what’s recommended.

 Sadly, it appears bulky in size, which is partially caused by the rear.

-Regardless, It costs $1,180 for this laptop, which as gaming laptops go isn’t too bad.
+Regardless, It costs $1,180 for this laptop, which as gaming laptops go, isn’t too bad.

 What is Lenovo Legion?

-The Lenovo Legion 5 Pro was manufactured for business use, but turned out to be a good gaming laptop.
+The Lenovo Legion 5 Pro was manufactured for business use but turned out to be a good gaming laptop.

-As usual, there are various further configurations available: a more inexpensive model with an RTX 3060 costs $1,369, and a base model with a Ryzen 5 5600H and RTX 3050 graphics costs just $1,149.
+As usual, various configurations are available: a more inexpensive model with an RTX 3060 costs $1,369, and a base model with a Ryzen 5 5600H and RTX 3050 graphics costs just $1,149.

 The Lenovo display is the best sign that this laptop is suitable for both work-related tasks and the newest games.
-It has a 16:10 aspect ratio, which is more prevalent on professional notebooks than on gaming devices and makes a ton of sense in both scenarios.
+It has a 16:10 aspect ratio, which is more prevalent on professional notebooks than on gaming devices, and makes a ton of sense in both scenarios.

 The only RGB illumination on the Lenovo Legion 5 comes from the logo on the lid, which is comprised of a mix of gunmetal-gray plastic and aluminum.
 It makes it function as a boardroom and a gaming room at the same time.